Epic Life Church - Shuvah Acres 6652 CR 125 Terrell, Texas. 75161

 Sukkot/ Feast of Tabernacles:

-Day 1: October 17th – Day 8: October 24th
+Day 1: Saturday, September 26th – Day 8: Saturday, October 3rd

-No work permitted on October 17 - 18.
+No work permitted on September 26th or October 3rd

 This is an eight-day celebration.
 Many people spend this week camping and living in temporary dwellings.
 Others build a sukkah in their yard "so that your generations may know that I had the sons of Israel live in booths when I brought them out from the land of Egypt.
 I am the LORD your God."
 (Leviticus 23:43).
 Sukkot points toward the millennial reign of Yeshua and the eternal rest with Him in New Jerusalem (8th day).